-The period in which a business unit or company is divested is fraught with risk for both sides of the transaction.
+The period during which a business unit or company is divested is fraught with risk for both parties to the transaction.

-One of the means which has emerged to manage this risk is the Transition Service Agreement (TSA), a legal document which provides buyers and sellers with a framework for the gray area that exists between closing the deal and separating the businesses.
+One means of managing this risk is the Transition Service Agreement (TSA), a legal document that provides buyers and sellers with a framework for the period between closing the deal and separating the businesses.

-DealRoom help thousands of firms streamline processes around divestiture transactions and in this article, we look at TSAs and the role in divestitures TSAs play.
+DealRoom helps thousands of firms streamline processes for divestiture transactions, and in this article, we look at TSAs and their role in divestitures.

 What is Transition Service Agreement?

-A Transition Service Agreement (TSA) is an agrement between buyer and seller companies (or divested entities) in which one entity provides services and support (i.e., IT, finance, HR, real estate, payroll, etc.) to another after the closure of a divestiture to ensure business continuity.
+A Transition Service Agreement (TSA) is an agreement between buyer and seller companies (or divested entities) in which one entity provides services and support (e.g., IT, finance, HR, real estate, payroll) to another after a divestiture to ensure business continuity.
 TSAs have become increasingly popular as companies’ technology stacks become larger, making disentangling business units far more complex than it once was.

 Understanding Transition Service Agreements

-Divestitures are rarely a case of identifying an underperforming asset, division or subsidiary and deciding to sell.
+Divestitures are rarely a matter of identifying an underperforming asset, division, or subsidiary and deciding to sell it.

-Negotiating this complexity begins at the due diligence phase, when companies determine the milestones that need to be negotiated for a smooth transition of ownership.
+Negotiating this complexity begins during the due diligence phase, when companies determine the milestones that need to be negotiated to ensure a smooth transition of ownership.
 Once these have been drawn up, they can be articulated in the Transition Service Agreement (TSA).

-The TSA is a contract, usually involving some consideration, which outlines support services that the seller agrees to provide the buyer for a defined period of time after the transaction has closed.
+The TSA is a contract, usually involving consideration, that outlines support services the seller agrees to provide to the buyer for a defined period after the transaction closes.

-When the broad terms of the TSA have been agreed between the seller and buyer, an estimation is made about the deadlines, costs, and cost drivers for fulfilling each of the tasks outlined therein.
+Once the broad terms of the TSA have been agreed upon between the seller and buyer, estimates are made of the deadlines, costs, and cost drivers for fulfilling each task outlined therein.

-Both sides need to be realistic here - overly ambitious TSAs have the potential to generate more problems than they solve.
-Both sides then need to engage fully with the process: A successfully managed transition period can generate value for both sides of the transaction.
+Both sides need to be realistic here.
+Overly ambitious TSAs can create more problems than they solve.
+Both sides then need to engage fully with the process: a successfully managed transition period can generate value for both parties.

 Forward vs. Reverse TSA